Toyota Sienna: First generation (XL10; 1997)

 In 1997, Toyota launched the front-wheel drive 1998 model year Sienna in the North American market as a replacement for the mid-engined, rear-wheel-drive Previa.
 The Sienna debuted with a 3.0-liter 1MZ-FE V6 engine rated at 145 kW and 284 Nm of torque.
-Built on an extended platform of the Toyota Camry, the Sienna was appropriately marketed as the "Camry of minivans," capitalizing on the Camry's popularity and reputation.
+Built on an extended platform of the XV20 Toyota Camry, the Sienna was appropriately marketed as the "Camry of minivans," capitalizing on the Camry's popularity and reputation.

-It came in three trim levels, CE, LE, and XLE.
-The LE and XLE models were equipped with 2nd row captain's chairs while the CE models came equipped with a 2nd row 2-passenger bench seat.
-The seats can be easily folded and individually removed as needed.
-The driver side sliding door and roof rack were standard on the LE and XLE models, but were optional on the CE models.
+It came in three trim levels: CE, LE, and XLE.
+The LE and XLE models were equipped with second row captain's chairs while the CE models came equipped with a two-passenger bench seat in the second row.
+The seats may be folded and individually removed as needed.
+The driver side sliding door and roof rack were standard on the XLE models but were optional on the LE and CE models.
 The XLE models offered leather seats and a wood trim package.
 The Sienna also touted best-in-class fuel economy of 16 mpgus city driving and 22 mpgus highway driving.
 It was built in Georgetown, Kentucky.
-A year after its release, the Sienna faced new competition from the redesigned Honda Odyssey minivan, which was larger and now offered a V6 like the Sienna.
+A year after its release, the Sienna faced new competition from the redesigned and V6-equipped Honda Odyssey minivan, which was larger than the Sienna.